aadi91/jpath_finder/README.rst

 The following changes were made in order to improve the execution time and decrease memory usage:

-- Refactor in the JsonPath classes.
+- Refactor all JsonPath classes.
-- The datum_in_context class was removed.
+- Refactor datum_in_context class and called Datum.
-- Add new functionality like slice, sum, avg, and, or.
+- Add new functionality like Slice, Sum, Avg, Or, `keys`, `values`.
 - The Parser and Lexer method's were changed to static methods.
 - Remove update and filter methods, this library just implement the find method.
 - Add new error classes.